suewonjp/civilizer/README.md

     - ***Civilizer doesn't support IE 8 or earlier versions of IE***

 * * *
-### Limitations

-- Civilizer is currently in **ALPHA** status.
-- Layout may not be rendered correctly by some untested browsers.
-- Localization is yet to be done.
-- Civilizer is currently provided as a **PRIVATE EDITION** only.
-    - The edition does not support access by multiple users.
-    - DONT'T apply neither of the following usages with a PRIVATE edition of Civilizer:
-        - Install and run the application on a public domain machine where anonymous Internet users can access.
-        - Use the application over a public WIFI network or other insecure networks.
-    - The main goal of the PRIVATE edition is helping A SINGLE USER manage his/her PRIVATE PERSONAL DATA under some relatively SECURED PRIVATE NETWORK ENVIRONMENT (e.g. home network).
-        - In that sense, the private edition has limited security features
-        - future versions also might remain the same.
-    - We hope that sometime in the future, we will be able to develop a **Group or Enterprise Edition** to help many users share/manage data under greatly enhanced security provided.

-* * *
 ### Compile/Test
 If you want to compile/test Civilizer on your own, you need the followings: